Capital Punishment Laws

 • The absence of the death penalty would result in the rise of ‘lynch law’.

 Although the Bill failed, all death sentences after this time were commuted.
 Overall, there were 118 commuted death sentences during the Boggo Road era.
-In 1922 the Labor-controlled parliament successfully passed a Bill abolishing capital punishment, by a vote of thirty-three to thirty.
+In 1922 the Labor-controlled parliament successfully passed a Bill abolishing capital punishment, by a vote of 33 to 30.
 Queensland had become the first part of the British Empire to abolish the death sentence, but the event passed without fanfare in the press.

 Tasmania abolished the death penalty in 1968, and the federal government did so in 1973 (which also applied to the Australian Capital Territory and the Northern Territory), followed by Victoria (1975), South Australia (1976), Western Australia (1984), and New South Wales (1985).
 Federal legislation passed in 2010 prohibited the reintroduction of capital punishment by any state or territory.